— Topics —

 While “total daily caloric intake” is still being emphasized, I think it is a step forward that people are beginning to understand the importance of "when to eat,” even if it is the same caloric intake.
 And it has been my own experience that incorrect meal timing disrupts my biological rhythms, and I have no doubt that the discovery of clock genes will continue to increase the importance of this field.

 As quoted in section 2 above, some observational studies suggest that "mistimed food intake such as eating later in the day is linked to a higher risk of obesity that cannot be explained by disruption of caloric intake alone."
 But as I have explained throughout this blog, I don’t believe that obesity itself is directly related to the amount of calories consumed or burned.
-The typical pattern of obesity risk is represented by "no breakfast or late night meals” when the diet is unbalanced.

 What and when to eat

-If obesity cannot be easily treated by returning to eating at regular times during the day, it means that one's base weight is higher.
+If obesity cannot be easily treated by returning to eating at regular times during the day,

 [Related article]